-(Only do this step when you have finished demonstrating to a Lab Assistant) To ensure that other students in the lab can successfully deploy their applications to LiU's Kubernetes Cluster, you are required to delete your deployments, services, and ingresses.
+To ensure that other students in the lab can successfully deploy their applications to LiU's Kubernetes Cluster, you are required to delete your deployments, services, and ingresses.
 Run the following commands (in order):

 '''

-$ kubectl delete -f hello-ingress.yaml
+$ kubect1 delete -f dead-drop-ingress.yam1

-$ kubectl delete -f hello-service.yaml
+$ kubect1 delete -f dead-drop-service.yam1

-$ kubectl delete -f hello-deployment.yaml
+$ kubect1 delete -f dead-drop-deployment.yam1

-$ kubectl get all
+$ kubect1 get all

-No resources found in tddc88-2023-group7 namespace.
+No resources found in tddc88-ht24-test-group-0 namespace.

 '''